 JICA training is implemented for the purpose of development of human resources who will promote the advancement of the countries, but not for the enrichment of individuals or private companies.
 Matters of a trade secret and patent techniques will remain confidential and inaccessible during the training.

 VI.
 ANNEX

 - 1. Issue Analysis Sheet (Annex-1)

-- 2. Training Schedule (Annex-2)
+- 2. Job Report (Annex-2)

 - 3. Places to visit and points to learn (Annex-3)

-- 4. Job Report (Annex-4)
+- 4. Tentative training schedule (Annex-4)